Bone marrow is the soft, spongy substance that fills the inner cavities of bones. It is where blood is produced.

 - Your nurse coordinator will take you to Apheresis (M12) for an assessment of the veins in your arms.
 This will help to determine if a central venous catheter will need to be placed for the collection of your stem cells.

-You will have the opportunity to meet with the financial counselor to discuss the process of billing and to answer any questions about insurance coverage for the stem cell collection.
+You will have the opportunity to meet with the Patient Financial Advocate to discuss the process of billing and to answer any questions about insurance coverage for the stem cell collection.
 All of your bills are the responsibility of your recipient or recipient's insurance company.

 - donor work-up: tests needed